goda6565/simCSE_for_multi_label_classification/README.md

 To facilitate straightforward kNN classification, the Macro-F1 score is assessed on single-label samples within the validation set.

 However, given the limited presence of single-label data in the current dataset, we transform the validation set into a single-label format to ensure reliable evaluation.

+### Pruned Problem Transformation (PPT)
+A Pruned Problem Transformation (PPT) method is an approach in multi-label classification where the goal is to simplify the classification problem by transforming it into a series of single-label classification problems.

+ This is done by pruning the less relevant or infrequent labels from the data set and validation In this case, based on the frequency of labels in the validation data set, the most frequent label in each data set was taken as the label for that data.